AliSoftware/alisoftware.github.io/_posts/2018-05-21-dedicated-datasources.md

 ## The idea

-A lot of developers, me included, have taken the habit of making your `UIViewController` the `delegate` dans `dataSource` of their `UITableView`.
+A lot of developers, me included, have taken the habit of making your `UIViewController` the `delegate` and `dataSource` of their `UITableView`.
 That's all good and fine, but in effort to minimize the code size of your `UIViewController` (you know, that Massive-View-Controller thing all we want to avoid) and limit the responsibility of your `UIViewController` (separation of concern), there's a better solution.

 The general idea is in fact very simple: extract your `UITableViewDataSource` and `UITableViewDelegate` into a separate object.
 And make e.g. your `UIViewController` retain that object and set it as the `tableView`'s `delegate` and `dataSource`.